dataviscourse2025/EndangeredSpeciesAnalysis/README.md

 We do not modify these libraries.

----

 ## Non-Obvious Features in the Interface

 ### **Stacked Area Chart**
 - 10-year sliding window updates automatically when the slider or Play button is used.
-- Play mode animates **smoothly**, advancing one year at a time.
+- Play mode animates smoothly, advancing one year at a time.
 - ESA amendment markers:
   - Open detailed tooltips.
   - Include a button that scrolls to the histogram and highlights the related 5-year listing period.